microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServiceAppRoleAssignment.md

 ```

 ## Description
-the Get-EntraBetaServiceAppRoleAssignment cmdlet gets a role assignment for a service principal application in Azure Active Directory (AD).
+The Get-EntraBetaServiceAppRoleAssignment cmdlet gets a role assignment for a service principal application in Azure Active Directory (AD).

 ## Examples